bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ### Run a Bacalhau Job

-Now that there's data in IPFS and the Docker image is pushed, you can run a job on the Bacalhau network.
+Now that we have the data in IPFS and the docker image pushed, we can run a job on the Bacalhau network.

-It's suggested to run a simple test with a known working container to ensure the data is located in the expected location, because some storage providers add their own opinions (e.g. web3.storage wraps the directory uploads in a top level directory).
+I find it useful to first run a simple test with a known working container to ensure the data is located in the place I expect, because some storage providers add their own opinions.
+E.g. web3.storage wraps the directory uploads in a top level directory.

 ```bash